Search This Blog

 Thanks to El Investigador magazine and Beyond Victoriana for the features!

 So..anyone for chocolate tea?
 In all seriousness though, I am grateful to be part of a community who appreciate the value of handmade items, usually because they've had a go at doing it themselves and know the time and effort it takes.
-They also know the glow of showing off their latest thingumajig, complete with brass gubbins, to a global audience that they can engage with either online or through travelling to conventions.'The Navigatrix' looks forward to making many more wonderful acquaintances.
-Teach me a bit about your language!
-I'll have a go.
-My French may be rusty and my Japanese coming along 'totemo yukkuri' but I would like to at least make the effort.
-If you've read this and English is not your first language, thankyou!
-If you've used an online translation service, I hope it managed my rather verbose, enthusiastic celebration of Steampunk Hands around the World.
+They also know the glow of showing off their latest thingumajig, complete with brass gubbins, to a global audience that they can engage with either online or through travelling to conventions.

 Happy Birthday, Navigatrix :)